-An individual doula can enroll in the NYS Medicaid program as a doula services provider and will bill directly for doula services.
-A doula-only group can enroll as a group provider and bill for doula services rendered by individual enrolled doulas who are part of that doula-only group.
-A Medicaid-enrolled doula can also be employed by and affiliated with a multi-professional group that bills for the doula's services.
+An individual doula or a doula-only group can enroll in the NYS Medicaid program as a doula services provider and bill Medicaid directly for doula services.
+A Medicaid-enrolled doula provider can also affiliate with a multi-professional group.
+Doula services may be provided through a Medicaid-enrolled individual provider, a doula-only group or a multi-professional group.
+The individual doula in a doula-only group or multi-professional group must be enrolled as a Medicaid provider.
 The NYS Medicaid-enrolled doula does not require supervision.